When want turns to love, it’s always dangerous.

 Jonathan bit his tongue and stopped himself from parading back outside now that he’d warmed up a bit.
 He wanted to up his ranking to at least the top five spot.
 Instead, he pulled his clothes back on as he checked out the profile of the unknown woman through the kitchen window.

-Sophia’s friend was tall, with great creamed-coffee-colored legs showcased in a short, black skirt and red high heels.
+Sophia’s friend was tall, with fabulous medium-brown legs showcased in a short, black skirt and red high heels.
 Her dark, curly hair was piled on top of her head, with a few tendrils breaking free in spiral abandon.
 She had magnificent breasts and full lips and certainly ranked in the top three most beautiful women he’d ever seen—clothes on or off.
 As he continued to stare, she turned and caught him.
 Her lips curved upwards in a smile of acknowledgment.

 A spark of desire lit in his lower belly, sending a rush of heat through him.
 Maybe he’d keep the pool water frigid if Olivia stuck around.
 Never taking her eyes from him, she said something to Sophia.
 Then she sauntered around the corner of the house.
 Afraid his guests would leave before he had a chance to properly meet this woman, he rushed back out onto the terrace, his bare feet burning on the hot tiles.